CheVeraId/domainauth-spec/draft-narea-domainauth.md

 MemberAttribution ::= UTF8String
 ~~~~~~~

-All DomainAuth data structures MUST be encoded using ASN.1 Distinguished Encoding Rules (DER).
-Implementations MUST reject structures that are not valid DER.
+All DomainAuth data structures MUST be encoded using ASN.1 as specified in {{serialisation}}.

 The ASN.1 structures reference standard types from other specifications: